fluxrider/playlist_shuffle/README.md

 ## Two Disjoint Shuffles (random size)

 To improve the variance a little, we can split our sequence in randomly sized halves each loop.
 This way, entries can travel across over multiple pass.
+However, because one of the halves is now smaller, the variance is not improved that much per pass, and can only be appreciated after several loops.

 ![](res/split_r.svg)